Parliament's draft report gives institutional weight to Nhlanhla Mkhwanazi's warning

 The report also attacks the reasons later advanced to justify the decision.

-Mchunu conceded that he had never met Ms Mashale, whose allegations featured prominently in the matter.
+Mchunu conceded that he had never met whistleblower Patricia Mashale, whose allegations featured prominently in the matter.
 He also conceded that the inspector-general informed him that between 75% and 80% of her allegations were untrue.

 The report further notes that the 2019 work-study report relied upon by Mchunu did not recommend the disbandment of the task team.